 Formatting requirements: Writing assignments have a strict four-page limit.
 All papers should be double-spaced with 1" margins and 12-point font.
+Please do not write your name on your assignment, so they can be graded anonymously.
 Please write a cohesive paper (do not submit numbered or bulleted lists summarizing your thoughts).
 Failure to follow formatting guidelines will result in a one-point reduction.
 Please upload assignments on Canvas.
 Written assignments will be graded by the TAs using a seven-point system.
 The grades can be interpreted as follows: